The Embezzlers: Synopsis

 The accountant Filipp Stepanovich, cashier Vanechka and courier Nikita fall victim to the latest embezzlement 'epidemic' that had swept 90 per cent of the Moscow commercial institutions.
 They steal 12 thousand rubles which they'd been supposed to deliver from the bank to their firm, and embark upon a massive spree which takes them first to Leningrad, then to the Russian South and finally, penniless, back to Moscow, straight to jail.

 Theatre production

 "The Embezzlers endorsed me as part of a literary mainstream, marking the beginning of the whole new life for me.
 I received a phone call from the Stanislavski quarters and was asked to write a play based upon the Embezzlers...", Katayev remembered in 1948.
 In 1927 the Moscow Art Theatre started working upon the production, directed by Nikolai Gorchakov.
 In 1928 the play premiered to considerable critical acclaim.
 Among the actors engaged in it were the theatre's rising young stars: Mikhail Tarkhanov as the accountant Prokhorov, Vasily Toporkov as the cashier Vanechka and Nikolai Batalov as Nikita the courier.

+A German version by Alfred Polgar was also successful in Berlin and was adapted into the film The Virtuous Sinner (1931).